X

 Customer journey mapping and touchpoint analysis is not without its problems.
 Knowledge and perceptions, both internal and external, are required to develop the Customer Journey Map, particularly in more complex B2B markets.
 Pitfalls which can be experienced when embarking on the process can include:

-• Getting buy-in from senior management
+• Getting buy-in from senior management.

-• Getting co-operation from staff who are responsible for the various elements of the customer journey
+• Getting co-operation from staff who are responsible for the various elements of the customer journey (and aligning on actions based on customer journey mapping)

 • “Blank sheet syndrome” – having difficulty getting started.